 Folium's category is practical AI operating capability.

 Use this brief to explain why Folium is different.
+The category is built around the full service map a business needs, larger than model access and larger than any single AI part.
 The opportunity is not to out-model the model companies.
 It is to help real businesses turn AI into working, trusted, governed systems before they get left behind.

 Request screenshots, browser checks, known limits, launch blockers, support plans, and the next approval path.